L1Ryx/L1Ryx/README.md

 ### ❄️ _Vesuvius_
 [Vesuvius](https://github.com/L1Ryx/Vesuvius) is a surreal metroidvania where the player uncovers the secrets of a snowy Mt.
 Vesuvius and its mysterious cult.

 Being more of a **long-term project**, [a playable demo](https://l1ryx.itch.io/vesuvius) is currently available, showcasing the game's core mechanics, including exploration, melee combat, and sound implementation.
 Audio is implemented dynamically using **Wwise**, ensuring immersive and reactive soundscapes that adapt to player actions and environmental events.
-Learn more in this [audio implementation demo](https://play.reelcrafter.com/aG3LGNytSIGzhQa5dXnDBA).

 <p align="center">
   <img src="https://imgur.com/KuhF3AO.png" alt="SS" width="40%">